alxshelepenok/lumen/content/posts/three-new-frameworks-added-to-fleek-s-roster-gridsome-svelte-and-mkdocs.md

 The three frameworks in question are Gridsome, Svelte and Mkdocs (which by the way we are using for [our revamped docs](https://docs.fleek.co/)).

-The support for these frameworks include auto-detection at the site creation stage and [official Fleek docker images](https://hub.docker.com/orgs/fleek/repositories) that you can use right away!
+The support for these frameworks include framework auto-detection and build parameters auto-complete at the site creation stage, and [official Fleek docker images](https://hub.docker.com/orgs/fleek/repositories) that you can use right away!

 # Share your sites!